andrewasfa/booter/README.md

 ## ToDo
-x Make sure the extension runs on all URL types (even if URL cannot be found), otherwise it could cause the client to disconnect and be unrecoverable without manual intervention. (this one should be already done): >>TEST x Display a list of connected clients on the command page. x Add ability to configure username on each client for ease for visibility on the server.
+- [done] Make sure the extension runs on all URL types (even if URL cannot be found), otherwise it could cause the client to disconnect and be unrecoverable without manual intervention. (this one should be already done): >>TEST
+- [done] Display a list of connected clients on the command page.
+- [done] Add ability to configure username on each client for ease for visibility on the server.
+- Change URL endpoint for clients and chat to be different (not default `/`)
+- Add command to allow change IP of the server in client configuration (server should be able to tell clients if it's about to change IP)
 - Add templates to display data nicely about connected users (create copy for the /clients endpoint)
 - Fix encrypted connection